Nusratnimme/Pewlett-Hackard-Analysis/README.md

 ## Summary

-The findings from the analyses provide us with insight to address following issues:
+The findings from the analyses provide us with insights to address following issues:

 ### Roles to be filled as the "silver tsunami" begins to make an impact